-Speaking of free content, one of the best places to find it on Roku is in The Roku Channel.
-Almost an entire streaming experience unto itself, The Roku Channel is a collection of free-to-watch ad-supported shows and movies, which you can enhance by adding optional paid subscription services.
-Starz, Epix, and Showtime are among the biggest of these premium subscription options, but many more, like the Smithsonian Channel and Stingray Music are available too.
+Speaking of free content, one of the best places to find it on Roku is The Roku Channel.
+Almost an entire streaming experience unto itself, The Roku Channel is a collection of free-to-watch, ad-supported shows and movies, which you can enhance by adding optional paid subscription services.
+Starz, Epix, and Showtime are among the biggest of these premium subscription options, but many more, like the Smithsonian Channel and Stingray Music, are available too.

-This can be a bit confusing.
-After all, you can already add the Epix channel to Roku if you’re an Epix subscriber via cable, or the Epix Now channel if you want to sign-up directly, so why would you want one of these subscriptions inside The Roku Channel?
+All of these choices can be a bit confusing.
+After all, you can already add the Epix channel to Roku if you’re an Epix subscriber via cable, or the Epix Now channel if you want to sign up directly, so why would you want one of these subscriptions inside The Roku Channel?

 The free Roku app for Android and iOS devices significantly enhances what you can do with Roku both at home and when you’re on the road.
 Here are some of its best features:

-- Functions as a full replacement for remote that came with your Roku device
+- Functions as a full replacement for the remote that came with your Roku device.

 Hotel and dorm room Connect

 Setting up a streaming device in a hotel or a college dorm isn’t always easy.
 That’s because the Wi-Fi in these locations often requires a secondary sign-in step known as a “captive portal” that uses a browser screen instead of the usual Wi-Fi password prompt.
 With Roku’s hotel and dorm room connect feature, you can use your smartphone, tablet, or laptop to sign in to the captive portal page and get your Roku device connected.
 Here’s our full set of instructions for this procedure.